-• Provide a safe space for them to debate controversial issues.

-- Help them to build resilience and the critical thinking they need to be able to challenge extremist arguments. - Give them confidence to explore different perspectives, question, and challenge.
+- Provide a safe space for them to debate controversial issues. - Help them to build resilience and the critical thinking they need to be able to challenge extremist arguments. - Give them confidence to explore different perspectives, question, and challenge.

 The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
-We follow the guidance set out in Annex C [KCSIE September 2020].
-Please refer to the Trust's Online Safety and Data Security Policy.
+We follow the guidance set out in Annex C [KCSIE September 2021] Please refer to the online safety policy.

-All staff in the first instance should contact the SPOC [Single Point of Contact] within the school - Mr David Lewis with any concerns.
+All staff in the first instance should contact the SPOC [Single Point of Contact] within the school, Mr Andrew Oates with any concerns.